JammyJ1mJ1m/FlightSimThrottle/README.md

 Video preview of basic throttle: https://www.youtube.com/shorts/Dck7o5My2vg <br/>

 To use either the basic throttle control or the control with extras you will need to download the joystick library: https://github.com/MHeironimus/ArduinoJoystickLibrary <br/>
-Once downloaded you will need to drag the zip into the correct file. in the arduino IDE select sketch > include library > add .ZIP library. from there select the zipped Joystick library you just downloaded.
+Once downloaded you will need to drag the zip into the correct file. in the arduino IDE select sketch > include library > add .ZIP library. from there select the zipped Joystick library.
 ![add library](https://user-images.githubusercontent.com/52784821/181112569-012a6443-702c-403d-8ca1-a49eeda75db4.png)

 _____________________________________